callingsandesh/olap-design/README.md

 After the `fact_sale_product` table was populated , I did some query to analyse the data.

-> SELECTING PRODUCT WITH HIGHEST SELLS ON EACH DAY BASIS
+> CREATING VIEW TO SELECT TOTAL NUMBER OF EACH PRODUCT SOLD ON DAILY BASIS.
 ```
 CREATE  OR REPLACE VIEW date_product_id_total_bill AS
 SELECT